User Interaction Scenarios

 UI displays “Withdraw After Cooldown” button next to bridges where

-has passed but state is stillpending
+execution_timehas passed but state is stillpending.When clicked, UI calls

-on-chain.Tokens arrive in user’s wallet.
+processWithdrawal(bridgeId)on-chain.Tokens arrive in user’s wallet.

 Scenario 5: Reset Locked Fee Options